-(The captain can only disembark if he is the only one on the ship, and only before rolling the dice.
+(The captain can only disembark if they are the only one on the ship, and only before rolling the dice.
 Lands with a + have some higher point cards and a spyglass mixed in their treasure deck.)

 3. Captain's announcement

 Then the captain makes an announcement